suyjuris/schaf/README.md

 4. For each pair of nodes in the set of files, increment the weight of the corresponding edge by 1.
 5. Delete all edges with weight 0.

 As you might note, the number of edges scales quadratically with the largest number of changed files in a commit.
-While schaf can handle somewhat larger graphs (~1e8 edges on my machine with 16 GiB of RAM) you might want to limit the number of edges (using the `--edges-max` option).
+While schaf can handle somewhat large graphs (~1e8 edges on my machine with 16 GiB of RAM) you might want to limit the number of edges (using the `--edges-max` option).

 ## Build instructions

 Build the project using a simple `make` .
 This should work on both the Windows and Linux platform, using a sufficiently new version of `g++` (I have tested it with both 5.4.0 and 6.3.0 .)
 In the case of Windows, I build using the [mingw64](https://mingw-w64.org/doku.php) project.
 The tool will not work on big-endian systems.
-I probably do some unaligned pointer accesses, which are undefined behaviour and may not work one some architectures (x86_64 should be fine, though).
+I do some unaligned pointer accesses, which are undefined behaviour and may not work one some architectures (x86_64 should be fine, though).

 Building requires `libz` to be installed on the system in a folder `g++` will find.
 This is the only external dependency.

+To build an optimized version of schaf, set the `SCHAF_FAST` environment variable.
+This will build using `-O3 -march=native -DNDEBUG`, the last of which disables assertions and some checks for allocation behaviour.
+On my machine this increases the performance by about 5%.

 ### Notes on compiling on Windows